-A combination boiler owes its name to the fact this variety of boiler functions as a duel hot water and central heating devise.
+A combination boiler owes its name to the fact this variety of boiler functions as a duel hot water and central heating boiler.
 Since this variety of boiler draws its water directly from the mains, no hot or cold water cylinder or storage tank is required.
-In this post we discuss the advantages and disadvantages of a combi-boiler.
-We hope by the time you have finished reading this post you will know whether this variety of boiler is suitable or not for your specific needs.
+Below, you can find a concise overview of the advantages and disadvantages of the combi-boiler.

-Combi-boilers require complex chips and electronic devises in order to operate.
+Combi-boilers require complex chips and electronic devices in order to operate.
 If things go wrong the bill for a combi-boiler’s repair is typically more expensive than for more traditional boilers.
-Combi-boilers also tend to take more time to fix.
-This in turn pushes up labour costs, since most boiler engineers work on an hourly rate.
+Combi-boilers also tend to take more time to fix, this in turn pushes up labour costs, since most boiler engineers work on an hourly rate.

 Since a combi-boiler draws its water directly from the mains and not a water tank, you may find a combi-boiler requires more time than a traditional boiler in order to fill a bath.

 Disadvantage 4: If a Combi-Boiler Breaks Down, You Lose Hot Water & Central Heating

 A combi-boiler powers your central heating and hot water.
 Therefore if you combi-boiler malfunctions, you won’t be able to access hot water or central heating.
 On the other hand, traditional boilers only power your central heating while a separate boiler powers you hot water.